-The Favorites section allows you to quickly access your most often used files, no matter what file type, in a special section.
-Files added to the Favorites section will be copied here for playback in a centralized location.
+The Favourites section allows you to quickly access your most often used files, no matter what file type, in a special section.
+Files added to the Favourites section will be copied here for playback in a centralized location.

-- Tap to return to the main menu. - Tap to refresh, sort, or mark files for deletion.
+Tap to refresh, sort, or mark files for deletion.